Dijon Talton

-Dijon Hendra Talton is an American producer, actor, singer and director.
+Dijon Hendra Talton (born September 17, 1989) is an American producer, actor, singer and director.
 He won several awards as part of the cast of Glee, and has since continued to play small roles on television and film, as well as producing through his company The Talton Company.
 In his projects, he typically works with his cousin Meagan Good.

 Early and personal life

-Dijon Hendra Talton was born on September 17, 1989, in Los Angeles, California, to Len and Gina Talton.
-He has said that his older cousin Meagan Good is his best friend and was like a second mother growing up.
+Dijon Hendra Talton was born in Los Angeles, California, on September 17, 1989, to Len and Gina Talton.
+He has said that his older cousin Meagan Good is his "best friend" and was "like a second mother growing up".

 In 2016, he was part of the Artistic Alliance for Justice campaign video encouraging black people to vote in the 2016 United States presidential election.

-His partner Frank Watson, NYC club promoter, died in 2022.
+His partner, NYC club promoter Frank Watson, died in 2022.

 Career

-Talton had his first acting role in 1998, playing the kid in L.A.
-Without a Map, though he had played the young fisherman who catches Tyra Banks in McDonald's commercials in 1996.
+After playing the young fisherman who catches Tyra Banks in a McDonald's commercial in 1996, Talton had his first acting role in 1998, portraying the kid in L.A.
+Without a Map.
 In 2009, Talton played Matt Rutherford, a member of the glee club in the first season of Glee.
 He described his character as a fun person who always wanted to join the glee club but, as a member of the football team, felt this was unacceptable until quarterback Finn Hudson (Cory Monteith) did.
 He was a dancer on the show but never sang a solo on screen.
 As part of the main ensemble cast, he received a Screen Actors Guild Award and Peabody Award.
 He also toured with the cast in 2010.
 His next appearances on the show were in its final two episodes in 2015.